sunild7/detect-in-app-browser/QUICKSTART.md

 npm install detect-in-app-browser
 ```

-Or download/copy the `lib/` folder directly into your project.
+Or download/copy the `dist/` folder (compiled files) directly into your project.

 ## Step 2: Import